-Emus and ostriches, both belong to a group of flightless birds called ratites.
-One could wonder why both are so similar in appearance and behavior, despite being found in different continents.
-This is because, millions of years ago, all the continents we know today were part of one single landmass, before they broke up.
-It is here that scientists believe an ancient flightless bird―the common ancestor of emus and ostriches―existed.
-When the continents broke up, individuals of this ancient species were trapped in different places, forcing them to evolve separately into the emu and ostrich.
+The answer goes back millions of years.
+Long ago, all the continents we know today were part of one single landmass, before they broke apart.
+Scientists believe an ancient flightless bird (the common ancestor of emus and ostriches) lived on this landmass.
+When the continents split up, some of these ancient birds were trapped in different places.
+Over time, they evolved separately into the emu and the ostrich.

-Both birds are designed to be strong runners, with slender legs, a long neck, and a well-balanced body.
-Their diet is also pretty common; leaves, grass, berries, and the occasional insect or lizard.
-However, as farming of these birds becomes increasingly popular, many want to know the difference between them.
-So, which is bigger, faster, and taller – the emu or the ostrich?
-Let’s find out through the following comparison.
+Both birds are built to be strong runners, with slender legs, a long neck, and a well-balanced body.
+Their diet is also pretty similar, leaves, grass, berries, and the occasional insect or lizard.
+As farming of these birds has become more popular, many people want to know the difference between them.
+So, which is bigger, faster, and taller, the emu or the ostrich?
+Let's find out.

 Size